Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Key Takeaways

-- Specific recommendations on maintenance or repair work are also offered.
+- Specific recommendations on maintenance or repair work required are also given.

 Introduction